Indigenous Traditions and Ecology Bibliography

 Taylor, Bron, et al. “Grassroots Resistance: The Emergence of Popular-Environmental Movements in Less Affluent Countries.”
 Wild Earth (winter 1992): 43–50.

 Tedlock, Dennis, and Barbara Tedlock.
-Teachings from the American Earth.
+Teachings from the American Earth: Indian Religion and Philosophy.
 New York: Liveright Publishing Corp., 1992.

 Thwaites, Ruben Gold, ed.
 Jesuit Relations and Allied Documents: Travels and Explorations of the Jesuit Missionaries in New France. vol. 1.
 New York: Pagent, 1959.